-First Intel-powered smartphone set to launch later this weekAlex Wagner - Deputy Managing Editor, News Desk
+First Intel-powered smartphone set to launch later this weekAlex Wagner - Editorial Director of News and Content

 Good news for those of you looking forward to Intel-based smartphones: Intel CEO Paul Otellini just teased that the launch of the "first Intel architecture-based smartphone" is near.
 Just how near?
 According to Otellini, who was speaking on Intel's first quarter earnings call, the handset will make its debut "later this week."
 No other details about the device or its launch were mentioned.